devupin/activities/README.md

-# activities
+# Activities

-activities, study groups, and events at Devs and Hackers
+Activities, study groups, and events at Devs and Hackers.